 Dungeons, The Mimic, & You

-A lot of this entry to the Libris Monstrum hasn’t, technically.
+A lot of this entry to the Libris Monstrum hasn’t, technically gone into mimics at large.
 Unlike other entries, the mimic doesn’t have a culture.
 In fact, its major lacking feature is the tendency to use it as a chest and forget about it.
 So how can we get the mimic to come back to the table?
 First off, I believe we need to consider the second, more intelligent species to be quite a useful device.
 Perhaps an old familiar or just the secret leader of a dungeon, the mimic would be difficult to find if it didn’t want to be.

 Then, of course, a mimic can eat and grow and eat and grow.
 There are two ways to make a great dungeon from that fact.
 First off, if it is reproductively active (which is just through fission!), then a dungeon might end up being full of the creatures.
 Every time goblins, treasure hunters, bears, or anything else moves in they just get eaten.
 This would leave an eerily empty dungeon, not only clean but with plenty of loot!